satomko/satomko/README.md

 - 👋 Hi, I’m @satomko
-- 👀 I’m interested in full-stack development (NodeJS/React, Java, Rust)
+- 👀 I’m interested in applied AI
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning all things AI
-- 💞️ I’m looking to collaborate on (??? not sure yet ???)
-- 📫 How to reach me ...

 <!---
 satomko/satomko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.